 A deep dive into these questions will be required to evaluate a stock before buying.

 There are two levels of analysis that you are required to do – company-level analysis and industry-level analysis.

 A company is as good as the people running it.
 Checking management quality means conducting a background check on those who are running the company.

 What should you look for?

 Such factors enable you to run a quality check on the management.
 This is not difficult at all.
-A simple search on the internet will help you to check all the related news and if there has been any bad-mouthing.
+A simple search on the internet will help you to check all the related news.

 By definition corporate governance means all the rules and practices that are put in place to run the company.
 Corporate Governance, in fact, is one of the top tools to understand the management quality of a company.
 For many experienced shareholders, it is not enough that a company is churning profits.
 Corporate governance involves checking

 If you want to evaluate a stock in India or anywhere else, running an ethics check is required at all costs before you get to the financials.

 Once your base is set to look at the financials of the company.
 Let’s see the main things to look for when I say financials